At the End of the World on Re-Election Day

 In this case, the setting sun cast a very special glow over the eastern seashore.
 I'd never seen anything like it and I'm not sure my camera had either.

-It was a journey to the end of the world because after 1990 lava flows overtook the town of Kalapana.
-So for some who used to live in the area, the lava brought an ending.
-But now, over 2 decades later, I am happy to report there is instead a wonderful cafe at this "end of the world."
-It's called
+It was a journey to the end of the world because after 1990 lava flows overtook the town of Kalapana, those who used to live in the area lost their homes.
+Now, over 2 decades later, I am happy to report there is instead a wonderful cafe at this "end of the world."

 It was a special moment in time to be present at the end of the world.
-As we walked up to the cafe, the radio echoed the events of the day happening on the mainland.
-The mass of continental states so terribly far away- off to the east.
-President Obama was being re-elected but it was as if the sun, the clouds, the sea--nothing cared.
+As we walked up to the cafe, the radio echoed the events of the day happening on the continental U.S. mainland.
+President Obama was re-elected but it was as if the sun, the clouds, the sea--nothing cared.
 Even the humidity was shrugging its shoulders with a big, "ennnhh."
 For our increasingly globally connected world, Hawaii is one place that is still so distant it still has the ability to leave us with the feeling that what's happening over there still truly is a world away.
 I can't imagine how anyone really gets any work done here.

 Kapoho, The Big Island, Hawaii